jumpinjackie/fdo/CMake__README.txt

         You can use ninja over standard make by passing USE_NINJA=1 for the main FDO build or passing --ninja to ./cmake_build.sh

-        See "Known Issues" below for some gotchas with using ninja over make

     Using gold linker instead of ld

         gold is an alternative linker to ld that may link faster in some cases